cscw2015/maverick/Interim/Interim.md

 <img src="https://github.com/cscw2015/maverick/blob/master/Interim/Evaluation of Curparla.png">
 </p>

-Using a matrix of this sort seemed to be an effot to reduce the redundancy in data from the evaluation.
-We will not be using such a method in our study to evaluate software, as our study is more exploratory than evaluatory.
+Using a matrix of this sort seemed to be an effort to reduce the redundancy in data obtained from the evaluation.
+We will not be using such a method in our study to evaluate software, as our study is more of an exploratory study.

 ####E-government